 Shortly after passing the 650,000 users mark we launched Redbooth and renamed the company.
 The new version had two goals in mind: speed and ease of use.
 We employed a team with twice as many developers and designers to work on it.
 We hired specialized sysadmins to run the systems and make sure everything works perfectly.
 Redbooth is built to serve millions of users, with a platform that processes tens of millions of collaboration activities.

 The name ‘Redbooth,’ a sly nod to the iconic, crimson telephone booths found throughout Britain, is indicative of the company’s strong focus on communication and cooperation.
 What do you do in a phone booth?
 Make calls; talk to other people; communicate.
 Redbooth’s inherent mission – “to provide a single place for organizations to collaborate and get work done” – has resulted in a unique product that merges task management features, file sharing, and live collaboration tools.
-And with dedicated workspaces chats, a bevy of commenting features, and HD video conferencing, it is safe to say Redbooth wants teams to be talking to each other.
+And with dedicated workspaces chat and a bevy of commenting features, it is safe to say Redbooth wants teams to be talking to each other.

 This approach seems to click with customers.
 In the last three years, Redbooth’s revenue has rocketed over 500%.
 With dual offices now in Barcelona and Redwood City, and 70 employees, it is hard to argue with the success of a company that boasted just three employees eight years ago.
 Even more compelling, though, are the big names who attribute much of their own effectiveness to Redbooth’s platform: American Red Cross, Starbucks, Griffin Technology, and such Education Institutions as Harvard University and Indiana University.